US Student Visa Services and Information

+Attorney Richard Ruth in Gainesville Florida offers US Student Visa services for aspiring students or exchange visitors throughout the world.
 For a consultation fee of $40 per 20 minutes, I can answer your specific US student or exchange visitor visa (F/M/J) questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
+For international clients, I can offer consults and services via e-mail, video conferencing and telephonically.
+For clients close to Gainesville Florida I offer in-person office consultations.
 For clients presently in the United States in another status, such as visitor visa status, we can also help file Change of Status (I-539) Applications to student visa status in certain situations.
 For exchange visitors in J status who wish to change their status, we can also provide advice and assistance on the process of seeking a waiver of the 2 year “home residency requirement”, where applicable.

 What is the Student Visa Process?

 For individuals coming to the United States to participate in a formal academic course of study, vocational study, or pursuant to an exchange visitor program, either an F (academic), M (vocational) or J (exchange visitor) visa is required.
 Such activities are NOT usually permitted in a visitor visa status.
 Complying with student visa requirements is extremely important.

 Most students come to the US in F-1 student visa status, for academic study purposes.
 Securing an F student visa (or changing status within the United States to F-1 status), requires admission to a proper US school and course of study.
 Upon admission, the US school will provide the applicant with an I-20 document.
 Upon receipt of that I-20, you will then pay the required SEVIS fee, and then may apply for a student visa (or submit a change of status in certain situations to F-1 status).